Which Hormone To Supplement? Progesterone, Oestrogen or Both?

 Post menopausal women still may have hot flushes and generally need progesterone to protect their bones from osteoporosis.

-As a general rule, most women find that progesterone alone is sufficient to control their symptoms and only switch to 20-1 if they have a specific need for oestrogen related symptoms or their symptoms are severe and not sufficiently controlled by progesterone alone.
+As a general rule, most women find that bioidentical progesterone alone – like that provided by Wellsprings Serenity Cream – is sufficient to control their symptoms and only switch to a combination cream like Wellsprings Twenty to One if they have a specific need for oestrogen or their symptoms are severe and not sufficiently controlled by progesterone alone.